MP01-LineageOS/MP01-LineageGSI/README.md

 - [ ] Build Signing
 - [ ] Make build script more fault tolerant
 - [ ] CI/CD for building
-- [ ] Enable VoLTE/VoWifi by default
+- [ ] Setup VoLTE/VoWifi by default
 - [ ] Integrate MTK IMS apk by default
+- [ ] Call Audio Broken
+- [ ] Fix Flickering in in "Clear" mode
+- [ ] Fix display off (Display backlight is turned off and content doesn't change)
+    - [ ] Implement some kind of AOD

 ### Display Notes
 > Currently I'm testing using v25 of the screen firmware, I'll include a way to migrate between builds at some point.
 I'll also provide a side-by-side so you can pick which version suits you the best.